DC 7624Gynecological Conditions38 CFR § 4.116

 A 0% rating requires: Without leakage.
 A 100% rating requires: Vaginal fecal leakage at least once a day requiring wearing of pad.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-What is the C&P exam like for Fistula, rectovaginal?
+What happens at the C&P exam for Fistula, rectovaginal?

 Get a Personalized Rating Analysis